TILOS-AI-Institute/MacroPlacement/Docs/CodeElements/README.md

 All methodologies that span synthesis and placement (of which we are aware) must make a fundamental decision with respect to the netlist that is produced by logic synthesis, as that netlist is passed on to placement: (A) delete buffers and inverters to avoid biasing the ensuing placement (spatial embedding) with the synthesis tool’s fanout clustering, or (B) leave these buffers and inverters in the netlist to maintain netlist area and electrical rules (load, fanout) sensibility.
 We do not yet know Google’s choice in this regard.
 Our experimental runscripts will therefore support both (A) and (B).

 * **[June 13]** ***Update to Pending clarification #3:*** We are glad to see [grouping (clustering)](https://github.com/google-research/circuit_training/tree/main/circuit_training/grouping) added to the Circuit Training GitHub.
 The new scripts refer to (x,y) coordinates of nodes in the netlist, which leads to further pending clarifications (noted [here](https://github.com/google-research/circuit_training/issues/25)).
 The solution space for how the input to hypergraph clustering is obtained has expanded.
 A first level of options is whether **(A) a non-physical synthesis tool** (e.g., Genus, DesignCompiler or Yosys), or **(B) a physical synthesis tool** (e.g., Genus iSpatial or DesignCompiler Topological (Yosys cannot perform physical synthesis)), is used to obtain the netlist from starting RTL and constraints.
 In the regime of (B), to our understanding the commercial physical synthesis tools are invoked with a starting .def that includes macro placement.
 Thus, we plan to also enable a second level of sub-options for determining this macro placement: **(B.1)** use the auto-macro placement result from the physical synthesis tool, and **(B.2)** use a human PD expert (or, [OpenROAD RTL-MP](https://github.com/The-OpenROAD-Project/OpenROAD/tree/master/src/mpl2)) macro placement.
+Some initial progress toward these clarifications has been posted as [Our Progress](https://github.com/TILOS-AI-Institute/MacroPlacement/tree/main/Docs/OurProgress).

 #### **Our Implementation of Hypergraph Clustering.**